ssquantum/saia/docs/README.md

-How to run Single Atom Image Analysis (SAIA):
+﻿How to run Single Atom Image Analysis (SAIA):
 	• Start the file:
 		○ Execute runSAIA.bat   --- a windows batch file with a hardcoded link to the Enthought python executable ○ Or run from a python distribution (e.g.  python main.py)